Targetwins/Full-Stack---Development-MERN-/README.md

 - Building full-stack web applications using the MERN stack
 - Implementing CRUD (Create, Read, Update, Delete) operations
 - Authentication and authorization using JSON Web Tokens (JWT)
-- Deployment of MERN applications on platforms like Heroku

 ## Projects